-From an employer’s point of view, a non-compete agreement is a form of protection that limits potential competition from those with an intimate understanding of how its business works and operates.
-While this is a completely justified reason for requiring a non-compete agreement, there are also restrictions that inhibit individuals from the right to make a living in the future.
-In many non-compete agreements, employees are prohibited from working for or starting a company in the same industry in future years.
+From an employer’s point of view, a non-compete agreement is a form of protection that limits potential competition from those with an intimate understanding of how businesses work and operate.
+While this is an entirely justified reason for requiring a non-compete agreement, some restrictions inhibit individuals from the right to make a living in the future.
+In many non-compete contracts, employees can’t work for a company within the same industry in future years.
 It is for this reason that many states outlaw non-compete agreements.
-California is one of those states.

-NON-COMPETE AGREEMENTS ILLEGAL IN LOS ANGELES AND CALIFORNIA
+NON-COMPETE AGREEMENTS ARE ILLEGAL IN LOS ANGELES, CALIFORNIA

 While many states allow ‘reasonable’ non-compete agreements, California completely disallows them, no matter how well-intended they may be.
-If you have been fired for refusing to sign a non-compete agreement, you have been wrongfully terminated.
-Damages could include lost wages and punitive costs.
-It is also unlawful for a new employer to deny or fire you because an old employer claims you are restricted under a non-compete agreement.
+For wrongful termination, damages could include lost wages and punitive costs.
+It is also unlawful for a new employer to deny or fire you because of illegal restrictions.

 DIFFERENT WAYS THAT YOU CAN CHALLENGE A NON-COMPETE AGREEMENT

-There are several ways that you can challenge a non-compete agreement,as they are governed by state law.
-The court will weigh all the evidence and contributing factors before deciding if the agreement is valid.
-We provide four different legal tactics that allow a lawyer to challenge the validity of the agreement on your behalf.
+There are several ways to challenge a non-compete agreement governed by state law.
+The court will weigh all the evidence and contributing factors before deciding if the deal is valid.
+We provide four different legal tactics that allow a lawyer to challenge the agreement’s validity on your behalf.
 A few examples are: